Time-dependent black hole lensing from ringdown quasinormal mode: Background, Perturbation, and Observers

 Here, \(t\) is the Schwarzschild coordinate time, \(r\) is the areal coordinate radius, and \((\theta,\phi)\) are the standard spherical coordinate angles.
 A null geodesic will be parameterized by an affine parameter \(\lambda\) with four-momentum \(p_\mu=dx_\mu/d\lambda\), though in this subsection we focus on the spacetime rather than the geodesic equations.

-We consider a linear perturbation of amplitude \(\varepsilon\ll1\),
+We consider a linear perturbation of amplitude \(\varepsilon\ll1\) \cite{Regge:1957td,Martel:2005ir},

 where \(g^{(0)}_{\mu\nu}\) is the Schwarzschild metric in Eq. \eqref{1} and \(h_{\mu\nu}\) is an even-parity, axisymmetric QNM with \((\ell,m)=(2,0)\).
-In the Regge-Wheeler-Zerilli (RWZ) gauge for \(\ell\ge2\), the nonvanishing components of an even-parity, axisymmetric perturbation can be written as \cite{Regge:1957td,Zerilli:1970wzz,Martel:2005ir}
+In the Regge-Wheeler-Zerilli (RWZ) gauge for \(\ell\ge2\), the nonvanishing components of an even-parity, axisymmetric perturbation can be written as \cite{Regge:1957td,Zerilli:1970wzz,Moncrief:1974am,Martel:2005ir}

 where \(H_0,H_1,H_2,K\) are functions of \((t,r)\) and \(P_2\) is the Legendre polynomial of degree \(\ell=2\).
 Axisymmetry implies no \(\phi\)-dependence.
 Throughout the axisymmetric ($m=0$) analysis here, we use the Legendre basis $P_\ell(\cos\theta)$ for angular dependence.
 In particular, for $\ell=2$, $P_2(0)=-1/2$ for an equatorial observer.
-It is also convenient to package \((H_0,H_1,H_2,K)\) into the gauge-invariant Zerilli master function \(\Psi_Z(t,r)\), which fully characterizes the even-parity sector at first order.
+It is also convenient to package \((H_0,H_1,H_2,K)\) into the gauge-invariant Zerilli master function \(\Psi_Z(t,r)\), which encodes the dynamical content of the even-parity sector at first order.

 Introducing the tortoise coordinate \(r_*\) defined by \cite{Chandrasekhar:1985kt}

 the Zerilli function obeys the wave equation

 with the Zerilli potential \cite{Zerilli:1970wzz,Moncrief:1974am}